-Now go to the Hurricanes! page.
-Scroll down the page and read the section about Andrew's History and check out storm images at the Hurricane Andrew, 16 - 28 August, 1992 page.
+Now go to the article Hurricane Harvey Slams into Southern Texas.
+Scroll down the page and read the section about Hurricane Harvey and look at some of the pictures and news videos.

-As you view the images, be prepared to answer the following questions:
+As you read the article and view the images, be prepared to answer the following questions:

-- What do you think the weather was like there on the day Hurricane Andrew hit?
+- What do you think the weather was like there on the day Hurricane Harvey hit?

 - How would you describe the damage the hurricane created in the area?

 - What do you think happened to the people living in those areas?
 What do you think will happen to them in the future?

 You can read more about hurricanes from the Weather Wiz Kids.
 You and your teacher can discuss what you learn.